 Tennis courts are worked daily and the golf links kept in fine shape for use by members who have paid athletic fees.

-A committee is now at work on plans looking toward property restrictions which will prevent construction of cheap dwellings on property in and adjacent to Forest Hills.
+A committee is now at work on plans looking toward prop-erty restrictions which will prevent construction of cheap dwellings on property in and adjacent to Forest Hills.

 We call attention to the fact that a number of children have been brutally bitten by unmuzzled dogs.
 The law requires that all dogs allowed on streets be licensed and muzzled.

-all dogs allowed on streets be licensed and muzzled.

 Also only skilled licensed drivers should be permitted to handle motor vehicles.
-To avoid accidents children should not be permitted to drive cars until they are old enough to secure an operator's license.

-The Brooklyn Ash Removal Co. has been on trial for maintaining the Flushing dump.
+To avoid accidents children should not be permitted to drive cars until they are old enough to secure an operator's license an operator's needse.
+The Brooklyn Ash Removal Co. has been on trial for main-taining the Flushing dump.
 Delegations from Forest Hills, Elmhurst and Flushing have appeared in court and many residents have testified.

 Residents of Forest Hills who have not joined the association are urged to do so.

-Herbert Chase, President.
+HERBERT CHASE, President.